-This grant, also known as the Higher Education Award and Freedom of Choice Award, is awarded to Indiana residents with financial need who complete the FASFA application by April 15.
+This grant, also known as the Freedom of Choice Award, is awarded to Indiana residents with financial need who complete the FASFA application by April 15.
 In addition, in order to receive the maximum possible award, students must successfully complete a minimum of 24 credit hours per academic year.

 In order to receive a maximum amount of grant in subsequent years, in addition to the need requirement, students are required to earn at least 30 credits during the academic year.
 If a student earns at least 24 credits, but less than 30, she will still be eligible for state grants in the following year but at a lesser amount.
 Students earning less than 24 credits will not be eligible for any state grant in the following year even if the students would normally qualify based on financial need.